Surrogate-guided sampling designs for classification of rare outcomes from electronic medical records data: Introduction

 This paper is motivated by the need for a formal statistical framework to guide sampling of subjects for labeled data abstraction, towards accurate and scalable machine-learning classification of clinical outcomes.
 We specifically focus on the rare outcome scenario, where model accuracy is often rate-limited by the number of outcome cases.
 As with conventional intuition, our proposed strategy targets case-enrichment of rare outcomes for selection of training data.
 The key contribution of our work is the formalization of heuristic sampling methodologies drawn from the fields of machine-learning and epidemiology, therefore filling a critical gap in EMR research methods.
-In Section \ref{sgs_sec:methods_1}, we frame the statistical problem and describe the proposed sampling framework.
-Then, in Section \ref{sgs_sec:methods_2} we provide a representation of development sample composition on model discrimination and demonstrate direct connections with statistical efficiency.
-In Section \ref{sgs_sec:methods_3}, we describe configurations within the class of proposed designs that are best for learning, and characterize the sampling impact for both model development and validation in Section \ref{sgs_sec:methods_4}.
-We provide empirical evidence through simulations in Section \ref{sec:sgs_sims}.
-Finally, in Section \ref{sec:sgs_data} we illustrate the method on a data set of lumbar spine imaging reports that was obtained in a pragmatic trial of radiology decision support (\cite{jarvik2015lumbar}), and provide a concluding discussion in Section \ref{sec:sgs_discussion}.